cloudfoundry-attic/cf-docs/source/docs/running/architecture/services/writing-service.html.md

 Writing a service involves writing a gateway that obeys the API contract between CloudController v2 (CC) and the gateway v1 (GW).
 The protocol is entirely RESTful HTTP, with _bidirectional communication_.
 In addition to authentication there are 6 basic operations that take place, described in this document.
+An oversimplified example of making a GW that supports the 3 most basic operations can be found here: https://github.com/geapi/cf-service-example.

 ## <a id='authentication'></a>Authentication ##